Skip to main content

 6. After setup finishes, sign in to Google Play Console and confirm that you can create a new app.

-Creating a Google Play developer account
+The Google Play Console signup flow for creating a new Google Play developer account

 Step 2 | Scan your app for issues